sunfounder/pironman5/docs/source/hardware/nvme_pip.rst

 Pi5 NVMe PIP
 =================

-The Pi5 NVMe PIP (Peripheral Interface Panel), as defined by the Raspberry Pi Foundation, is a PCIe adapter board designed specifically for NVMe solid-state drives.
+The Pi5 NVMe PIP (PCIe Peripheral Board), as defined by the Raspberry Pi Foundation, is a PCIe adapter board designed specifically for NVMe solid-state drives.
 It supports four different sizes of NVMe SSDs: 2230, 2242, 2260, and 2280, all fitting into an M.2 M key slot.

 .. image:: img/nvme_pip.jpeg